 Laryngeal Paralysis is the degeneration of nerves and muscles that move the laryngeal cartilages and the vocal cords in the throat.
 These cartilages control airflow into and out of the trachea (windpipe) during breathing.
 Normal laryngeal function protects the airway during swallowing by closing the opening to the trachea and preventing aspiration of food or water.
 In laryngeal paralysis, respiratory obstruction occurs because the cartilages remain in a central position causing airway resistance, instead of opening up the airway during inspiration.

 With polyneuropathy, the nerves responsible for laryngeal movement arise from one of the body’s major nerves Clinical investigations have shown that other nerves are also affected in some dogs; leading to clinical signs such as poor swallowing function, slowly progressing hind-end weakness, and loss of hind leg muscle mass.
 Want more detail?
-Learn more here.
+Click here to learn more Laryngeal Paralysis and Polyneuropathy.